nuts-foundation/nuts-specification/rfc/rfc021-vp_token-grant-type.md

 ### 4.5 Error Response

 If the Authorization Server determines that the VP is invalid, the Authorization Server MUST return an error response as defined in OAuth 2.0 [RFC6749].
-In addition to the error response defined in OAuth 2.0 [RFC6749], the Authorization Server MUST use the following error codes when the VP is invalid:
+In addition to the error response defined in OAuth 2.0 [RFC6749], the Authorization Server MUST return a HTTP 400 (Bad Request) and use the following error codes when the VP is invalid:

 * `invalid_verifiable_presentation`: The VP is invalid.
 This error code is used when the signature is incorrect or when a required field is missing.
 * `invalid_presentation_submission`: The Presentation Submission is invalid.
 This error code is used when the Presentation Submission is not an answer to the Presentation Definition that corresponds with the requested scope.
 * `invalid_verifiable_credentials`: The submitted Verifiable Credentials do not meet the requirements.
 This error code is used when the Verifiable Credentials aren't corresponding to the Presentation Definition or when the Verifiable Credentials are expired, not trusted or invalid.
+It is also used when the Verifiable Credentials are not issued to the signer of the Verifiable Presentation.

 ## 5. Presentation Definition endpoint

 In order for a client to know which Presentation Definition [PE] to use, the Authorization Server MUST provide a Presentation Definition endpoint.
 The Presentation Definition endpoint MUST be registered as a `presentation_definition_endpoint` in the Authorization Server metadata [RFC8414].
-The Presentation Definition endpoint MUST return a Presentation Definition array that corresponds with the requested scope.
+The Presentation Definition endpoint MUST return a single Presentation Definition that corresponds with the requested scope.
+The client MUST support the Submission Requirement Feature [PE].
 The endpoint has a single query parameter `scope` that contains the requested scope.
 The parameter may contain multiple values.
 Values are separated by a space and MUST be URL encoded.